flozoemartin/MoD/README.md

 Current evidence has been derived using short follow-up times or cross-sectional study designs in the immediate post-partum period, limiting our ability to be able to distinguish between the transient and permanent effects of childbirth on sexual outcomes.
 The focus on sexual pain in the absence of other outcomes also leaves questions surrounding enjoyment of sex unanswered in the literature.

 # Aims & Objectives
 This project will first describe the participant characteristics of the women in ALSPAC with mode of delivery data at 33 months postpartum.
 Participant characteristics will also be described for mum's at 18 years postpartum to compare non-responders.
-Each outcome (sexual frequency & satisfaction) will then be described using ordinal logistic regression (crude & adjusted), for each timepoint where they are both available, in complete cases.
+Each outcome (sexual frequency & satisfaction) will then be described generating risk and odds ratios respectively, for each timepoint where they are both available, in complete cases.
 Exposures compared: vaginal delivery vs caesarean section, instrumental delivery vs non-instrumental and elective vs emergency caesarean.
 Utilise methods of dealing with missing data to mitigate the bias that is created by relying on a complete case analysis.

 Explore sexual pain in the vagina during sex and elsewhere after sex (11 years postpartum) for each of these exposure comparisons.
 Again, utilise ordinal logistic regression to maintain the richeness of the categorical data for this outcome.